karimovich86/karimovich86/README.md

 - repository,
 - commit and hash.

+my hobbys are :
+- music
+- youtube videos
+- sports

+languages:

+- French
+- Arabic
+- german
+- english

-The next 3 months will be a very exciting time, as I will learn new things every day.
+I wish that the next 3 months will be very exciting, as I will learn new things every day.

 Here's our logo: